angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 alternative tools like Baleful Strix and Teferi.

-There are a couple of additional counter spell effects you can elect to run but these are normally personal preference choices. {{Flusterstorm}} and Spell Pierce are both viable options with the former being good at protecting your combo and against opposing combo and the latter being better at protecting from permanent hate like Blood Moon or planeswalkers like {{Karn the Great Creator}}.
+There are a couple of additional counter spell effects you can elect to run but these are normally personal preference choices. :card[Flusterstorm] and Spell Pierce are both viable options with the former being good at protecting your combo and against opposing combo and the latter being better at protecting from permanent hate like Blood Moon or planeswalkers like :card[Karn the Great Creator].
 These normally contend with the proactive interaction slots and are only ever featured as a one or two-of at most.
-Some will also elect to run some number of
-{{Pact of Negation}} however this will be discussed as a pile card.
+Some will also elect to run some number of :card[Pact of Negation] however this will be discussed as a pile card.

 Veil of Summer is an interesting interaction card.
 It can act both as proactive interaction by initiating a combo turn with it, but can also act as reactive